The

 are the Rocky Mountains on the right side of the map).
 However, their official claims

-were not anywhere near the extent of what they took over and nothing compared
+were not anywhere near the extent of what they simply took over and absolutely nothing compared

 to what they intended to take over.
 Beside their well known Fort